The Boys season 2: Marketing

 A two-minute clip depicting a young Homelander accidentally killing his tutor was unveiled online through social media on November 1, 2019.
 The following month at December 6, a teaser trailer for the season was released at the Comic Con Experience in São Paulo, Brazil and then released online.
-Dino-Ray Ramos from Deadline described that while the teaser starts featuring new footage for the series but then becomes a "tapestry of blood, violence and R-rated fun — which is essentially on brand for The Boys."
+Dino-Ray Ramos from Deadline Hollywood described that while the teaser starts featuring new footage for the series but then becomes a "tapestry of blood, violence and R-rated fun — which is essentially on brand for The Boys."
 Meaghan Darwish of TV Insider commented that the teaser did not offer much dialogue but give more action, carnage and more on display that she considers that "fans are sure to get excited over."
 For Nerdist, Matthew Hart stated that while the trailer was only a minute-long, it still managed to "pack enough guns, high-speed chases, exploded heads and… milk (yuck, probably)," as an anticipation of what would be coming for the following season.